GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/attribute.md

  - In the below example, `customTest` is our custom attribute :
 ```
 attributeTypes: ( 1.3.6.1.4.1.48710.1.3.1400 NAME 'customTest'
   DESC 'Custom Attribute'
   EQUALITY caseIgnoreMatch
   SUBSTR caseIgnoreSubstringsMatch
   SYNTAX 1.3.6.1.4.1.1466.115.121.1.15
   X-ORIGIN 'Gluu custom attribute' )
 ```
 !!!
 Warning
     Spacing is extremely important here.
-There must be 2 spaces before every entry (i.e. DESC), or your custom schema will fail to load properly.
+There must be 2 spaces before and 1 after every entry (i.e. DESC), or your custom schema will fail to load properly.

   - Add custom attribute to the `gluuCustomPerson` objectClasses: